Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • postcoidal drugs;

-• hormone rings.
+• hormonal rings.

 • increased viscosity of cervical mucus;

-What hormones are in contraceptives
+What hormones are included in contraceptives?

 Side effects of hormonal drugs